-- Upload your evaluation plan and any relevant supporting documents to the CAP.
-Do not include full research reports, as these should be summarised in your evaluation plan. - Provide all relevant information in the CAP for your submission to the Chair of GCAC.
+- Upload your evaluation plan and any relevant supporting documents to Launchpad.
+Do not include full research reports, as these should be summarised in your evaluation plan. - Provide all relevant information in Launchpad for your submission to the Chair of GCAC.